-Moses famously fasted for 40 days and 40 nights according to the Old Testament of the Bible.
+Moses famously fasted for 40 days and 40 nights according to the Bible's Old Testament.

 Wild animals, especially carnivores, eat only a few times per week or less.

-Throughout the development of mankind hunter-gatherers ate intermittently depending on food availability.
+Throughout the evolution of mankind hunter gatherers ate intermittently, depending on food availability.

-During our evolution, we would have had to function well both physically and mentally without food, sometimes for extended periods.
+During our evolution, we would have had to function well without food both physically and mentally, sometimes for extended periods.

 Fasting is a natural part of life even now.
 All of us fast for a certain number of hours each day.